1iveowl/WebsocketClientLite.PCL/README.md

 ```

 ### To connect client to websocket server
-To connect and observe websocket connection use:
+To connect and observe websocket connection use `websocketConnectionObservable`:
 ```csharp
 var websocketConnectionObservable =
     client.WebsocketConnectObservable(